gopherjs/gopherjs/README.md

 | string              | string                 | String          |
 | slices, arrays      | []interface{}          | Array           |
 | maps                | map[string]interface{} | Object          |

-Types not listed are passed through.
-Please note that this interface is subject to change.
-Suggestions are always welcome.

 ### Roadmap
 These features are not implemented yet, but on the roadmap: